benbusby/whoogle-search/README.md

 To filter by a range of time, append ":past <time>" to the end of your search, where <time> can be `hour`, `day`, `month`, or `year`.
 Example: `coronavirus updates :past hour`

 ## Extra Steps
-### Set Shoogle as your primary search engine
+### Set Whoogle as your primary search engine
 Update browser settings:
   - Firefox (Desktop)
     - Navigate to your app's url, and click the 3 dot menu in the address bar.
 At the bottom, there should be an option to "Add Search Engine".
-Once you've clicked this, open your Firefox Preferences menu, click "Search" in the left menu, and use the available dropdown to select "Shoogle" from the list.
+Once you've clicked this, open your Firefox Preferences menu, click "Search" in the left menu, and use the available dropdown to select "Whoogle" from the list.
   - Firefox (iOS)
     - In the mobile app Settings page, tap "Search" within the "General" section.
 There should be an option titled "Add Search Engine" to select.
 It should prompt you to enter a title and search query url - use the following elements to fill out the form:
-      - Title: "Shoogle"
+      - Title: "Whoogle"
-      - URL: "https://\<your shoogle url\>/search?q=%s"
+      - URL: "https://\<your whoogle url\>/search?q=%s"
   - Others (TODO)

 ### Customizing and Configuration
-Shoogle currently allows a few minor configuration settings, accessible from the home page:
+Whoogle currently allows a few minor configuration settings, accessible from the home page:
   - "Near"
     - Set to a city name to narrow your results to a general geographic region.
 This can be useful if you rely on being able to search for things like "pizza places" and see results in your city, rather than results from wherever the server is located.
   - Dark Mode